Islandora/documentation/docs/user-documentation/metadata.md

 ## Content Types

 In Drupal, Nodes come in different subtypes called [Content Type](../user-documentation/glossary#content-type).
 These let you define a type of content ("Article" and "Basic Page" are Drupal defaults and "Repository Item" is an Islandora specific example), the set of metadata fields that are attached to that content, and how those fields can be edited and displayed.
 Each [Content Type](../user-documentation/glossary#content-type) is essentially a metadata profile that can be used for a piece of web content, or to describe a digital resource.
-You can create your own [Content Types](../user-documentation/glossary#content-type) for your Islandora project or use a pre-defined one like Repository Item from the Islandora_defaults module.
+You can create your own [Content Types](../user-documentation/glossary#content-type) for your Islandora project or use a pre-defined one like Repository Item from the Islandora Starter Site.
 We will go over the metadata specific aspects of Content Types below, but for a fuller walk-through of creating a [Content Type](../user-documentation/glossary#content-type) [see here](content_types.md#create-a-content-type).

 Not all [Content Types](../user-documentation/glossary#content-type) in your Drupal site need be [Islandora Resource Nodes](content_models.md#resource-nodes).
 Making a [Content Type](../user-documentation/glossary#content-type) a Resource Node will associate Islandora specific behaviours (such as syncing to Fedora or causing derivatives to be generated) with it.
 The decision to make a content an Islandora resource node is left to the discretion of the site manager.
 In Islandora, a "resource node" is usually considered a descriptive record for "a thing", and is conceptually similar to an "Islandora Object" in 7.x, i.e. a "Fedora Object" in Fedora 3.x and below.
 Read more on configuring a [Content Type](../user-documentation/glossary#content-type) to be treated as a [Resource Node](content_types.md#create-a-content-type).